Klhall7/actualize-full-stack/README.md

 [Vite](https://vitejs.dev/guide/) development server and bundler, used to build my React application.
 [React] (https://legacy.reactjs.org/) JavaScript library used for user interface.
 [React Router](https://reacttraining.com/react-router) navigational components used for client side routing throughout the app.
+[React Responsive Modal](https://react-responsive-modal.leopradel.com/) library used for UI when a logged in user creates and edits tasks from their dashboard.